hacklaen/EasyRad/README.md

+### Used libraries

 ## Create/Edit templates

-A good starting point for creation or editing of templates is the online version of the report template editor T-Rex [T-Rex](http://report.karoshealth.com:8888/trex/).
+A good starting point for creation or editing of templates is the online version of the report template editor [T-Rex](http://report.karoshealth.com:8888/trex/).